-Information Patterns for Building Successful Start-up Ecosystems
+Information Patterns for Success

 Rachel Aliana